-First things first: Why is social justice important for kids?
-Well, there are a few reasons.
-A lot of the time, school bullying can be attributed not only to misunderstandings between kids, but underlying social issues like class, gender and race.
+You might even have experienced some inequality yourself – sometimes school bullying can be attributed not only to misunderstandings between kids but underlying social issues like class, gender and race.

 👩🎓 Little Feminist

 Our first recommendation is Little Feminist.
-This one is one of our favorite children’s book sets!
-All about teaching equality and empathy- which are the main missions of the books.
+This one is one of our favourite book sets!
+They are all about teaching equality and empathy – the main missions of the series.

 These books showcase strong women who have had some form of historical impact.
 These are great as they teach history while also reminding us that strong women are everywhere and deserve our respect.
 What's more, these books inspire both boys and girls to be themselves and treat others with dignity and respect.